redhatci/ansible-collection-redhatci-ocp/roles/acm-sno/README.md

 The role will pull some data from the Hub cluster (the one running ACM) and apply them to the spoke cluster.
 Some of the inherited details are:
 - The cluster pull_secret
 - The SSH public key assigned to the OS user called "core"
-- The CA certificate and registries.conf entries if the Hub has them available (Usually in air-gapped environments or with a local registry service)
+- The CA certificate (It is common in in air-gapped environments or with a local registry service)

 This role does not perform the mirroring of RHCOS, release images, and operators.
 Please see [references](#references) for roles that may help with those tasks.

 This role only been tested in x86_64 architectures.

 ## Variables